top of page

 RHAPSODY IN SUNFLOWER YELLOW

 This Black-, trans-, and queer-led musical shows the breakdown on the protagonist – “Arti” - as they seek to write a musical about celebrated painter Vincent van Gogh but struggle with their own demons.
 “Arti” talks to “Vincent” as a friend, as a god, and as a figment of their own despair.
 It talks about artistic struggles with wanting notoriety, legitimacy, and personal agency; trauma of all kinds; and problems with love, friendship, and mental health.
-It uses more of traditional musical theatre styles but is still rooted in jazz, blues, gospel, rock, R&B, and soul music.
+It is still rooted in jazz, blues, gospel, rock, R&B, and soul music.